uuk0/PyBytecodeManipulator/ASSEMBLY.md

   - new data type: OPTIONAL\<...> where ... is another data type
   - new data type: UNION\<...> where ... is a list of data types, separated by ','
   - new data type: LIST\['\<' \<data type> '>'] where data type is the inner type
+  - new data types: ACCESSOR, VARIABLE (with special code to use as Accessors in macros)
   - new specialization for the § macro expansion system: index operator on result where parameter is list will access that item in the list
   - new special case for len(...) on § macro parameter where list: returns len of parameter list
   - storing a list parameter in a local variable will create a list creation code